-To support our move to scale, we a Global Programme Implementation Team to ensure quality and consistency.
+To support our move to scale, we strengthened our capacity to deliver, creating a Global Programme Implementation Team to ensure quality and consistency.
 Focusing our technical, programme and business support teams on implementation enables clear prioritisation of work and demonstrates value for money for those who support us financially.

-These adaptations mean that we're in a stronger position than ever to deliver greater
+These adaptations mean that we're in a stronger position than ever to deliver greater impact and create a fair world for everyone.